The classification provides a framework for the collection, tabulation, presentation and analysis of data, and its use promotes uniformity.

 Weighted tables with percentages UK SIC 07 - UK SIC 03 (279 Kb Excel sheet)

-The ONS currently receives queries from individual companies requesting the appropriate Standard Industrial Classification (SIC) code.
-Please note, that from 20 September 2019, the ONS will no longer be supporting these requests.
-If you require an SIC code for your company, please see the resources available on this page, including the SIC Main Volume (PDF 1,294 KB), Index (XLS 2,919 KB) and Interactive Hierarchy.
+From 20 September 2019, the ONS no longer supports requests from individual companies requesting the appropriate Standard Industrial Classification (SIC) code.
+If you require an SIC code for your company, please see the resources available on this page, including the SIC Main Volume (PDF 1.3 MB), Index (XLS 913 KB) and Interactive Hierarchy.
 Any questions relating to a form or application that you are completing should be directed to the issuing body.
 Please note, as UK SIC is a statistical classification, we will continue to assist with any queries you have in respect to the framework, structure or methodology of the system.
+These queries should be directed to email@example.com.

 Office for National Statistics Classifications Unit Government Buildings Cardiff Road Newport South Wales NP10 8XG